 The last few years have seen important conversations about discrimination brought to the fore - and the workplace is no exception.

 A diverse, inclusive workplace is something that every employer should be working towards.
-But levelling the playing field and creating a more equal work environment should not just be seen as a box ticking exercise.
+But leveling the playing field and creating a more equal work environment should not just be seen as a box ticking exercise.

 Multiple studies have proven more diverse workplaces achieve better results and have happier employees.
+As a result, 96% of business leaders agree that workforce education programs centering on diversity and inclusion can help drive business growth and deliver a long-term competitive advantage.

 Diversity vs. Inclusion